Future Skills

 Upskilling our workforce, to support modernising industry

-As we modernise production and digitalise other areas of our business, we are building a workforce with the flexible skillset needed for the future.
-We have already helped to design new apprenticeship standards to meet the needs of advanced manufacturing.
-By 2023 we will map the skills and competencies required, both now and for the future, across all disciplines in our business to ensure that we are training and upskilling our workforce for the future of the industry.
-This will include an increased focus on digital skills and ensuring competence in advance of emerging changes in regulatory requirements.
+As we modernise production and further digitalise areas of our business, we are building a workforce with the flexible skillset needed for the future.
+Our Competency Framework supports our employees in understanding the skills and competencies required, both now and in the coming years, across all disciplines of our business to ensure that we are training and upskilling our workforce for the future of the industry.
+This includes an increased focus on digital and green skills to ensure that we can meet the needs of advanced manufacturing and emerging changes in regulatory requirements.

-5% of people working on our sites and in our offices will be an apprentice, graduate or in formal training
+Targeting at least 5% of people working on our sites and in our offices to be an apprentice, graduate or in formal training

 Awards, Accreditations & Partnerships